Grassland dynamics and conservation in a changing world

 The conference organizing committee is following the global Covid-19 situation regarding next year’s EGC conference.
 We plan to hold the conference in Tolosa, Spain but only as long as it can succeed without jeopardizing the health and safety of all participants.
 We anticipate that the pandemic will decline by the time of the conference, 6-12th September 2021, and we are also hopeful that an effective vaccine will be widely available, permitting relaxation of the currently widespread travel restrictions.

 Under those conditions, we hope to be able to hold a full-scale conference in Tolosa with the same programme we had planned for 2020.
-Of course, if those conditions are not met and we cannot be certain of the safety of participants, then we will consider organizing an alternative online event.
-The final decision will be made and announced by the end of February 2021.
+Of course, if those conditions are not met and we cannot be certain of the safety of participants, then we will consider organizing an alternative online event and the Tolosa meeting then will take place in 2022.
+The final decision will be made and announced by the end of April 2021.

 The 17th Eurasian Grassland Conference (EGC) will take place in Tolosa, Spain in 2021.
 The conference is organized by the EDGG and the University of the Basque Country.
 It is supported by the Basque Government, Gipuzkoa Provincial Council, the Town Council of Tolosa, the University of the Basque Country, the Government of Navarre and Hazi (Public agency for rural, coastal and food development).
 The theme of the 17th EGC is Grassland dynamics and conservation in a changing world.
 The conference aims to improve our knowledge of the diversity and management of Palaearctic grasslands in face of global change.
 We intend to emphasize the following topics in four sessions:

 1. Succession and species turnover in abandoned grasslands

 4. Grassland conservation and global change